 The outfield layout of Chase Field strongly resembles Tropicana Field, including some slight irregularities in the outfield fence.
-The bullpen on the right side (for the visiting team) is apprently several feet shorter than the home bullpen.
+The bullpen on the right side (for the visiting team) is apprently a few feet narrower than the home bullpen.
 (That's why the right field line distance is five feet more than the left field line distance.)
 The outfield walls (and adjoining seating sections) angle in slightly from the corner bullpens, rather than being perpendicular to the foul lines.
 In addition, the "376" distance marker in left-center field is about 20 feet left to the left of where it should be, whereas the one in right-center field is accurately placed.
 The center field wall is almost 20 feet high, making home runs in that area a rare event.
 One nice quirky touch is the small "balcony" seating area which hangs over the corners on either side of dead center field.
 (The Polo Grounds had a similar overhang in deep center field, creating confusion over distances.)
 Finally, there are "470" and "500" distance markers on the concourse floor near the northeast exit doors.

 In 2001, in the fourth year of their existence, the Diamondbacks became the youngest franchise ever to win the World Series, beating the Yankees 4 games to 3.
 You certainly have to give a lot of credit to starting pitchers Randy Johnson and Curt Schilling, and pity to reliever Byung Ho Kim.
 (Flashy, brand new stadium ... deadly pitching duo ... it almost seemed like 1963 all over again...)
 The Diamondbacks' triumph seemed to validate the huge public investment and the risky debt-leveraged acquisition campaign by the original franchise owner, Jerry Colangelo, but he sold out to a partnership led by Ken Kendricks in 2004.
 Other than the change in name to "Chase Field" after the 2005 season, very few alterations took place during the first two decades of the stadium's existence.
 But after the 2018 season, the Diamondbacks announced that the grass field would be replaced by artificial turf prior to the 2019 season.
 The high cost of opening and closing the roof every day to provide sunlight for the grass, and the associated high electricity bills to pay for the extra air conditioning, were the key factors in this decision.